-Dr. Kristin Poinar will be joining UB in January 2018 as an Assistant Professor in the Department of Geology.
+Dr. Kristin Poinar is an Assistant Professor in the Department of Geology.
 She focuses her research on the Greenland Ice Sheet: how is it melting, how is the ice flowing into the ocean, and what are the interactions between those processes?
 Her primary tool is process-scale ice-sheet models, and she incorporates remote sensing data into developing these models.

 Dr. Poinar’s work on and in Greenland is aligned with the RENEW Climate Change and Socioeconomic Impacts focus area.
 The Greenland Ice Sheet is currently the fastest-accelerating source of global sea-level rise.
 Understanding how Greenland discharge is likely to continue or change in the future is crucial as cities plan for high waters.
 Recent storm surges (Hurricanes Sandy, Harvey, and Irma) underscore the devastation that higher sea levels can wreak on coastal cities and our connected economy and highlight the importance of research into the ice sheets behind sea-level rise.